vim/vim/src/testdir/README.txt

 What you can use (see test_assert.vim for an example):
 - Call assert_equal(), assert_true() and assert_false().
 - Use try/catch to check for exceptions.
 - Use alloc_fail() to have memory allocation fail.
-This makes it possible to to check memory allocation failures are handled gracefully.
+This makes it possible to check memory allocation failures are handled gracefully.
 You need to change the source code to add an ID to the allocation.
 Update LAST_ID_USED above alloc_id() to the highest ID used.
 - Use disable_char_avail_for_testing(1) if char_avail() must return FALSE for
   a while.
 E.g. to trigger the CursorMovedI autocommand event.
   See test_cursor_func.vim for an example
+- See the start of runtest.vim for more help.

 TO ADD AN OLD STYLE TEST: